steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

                     The back end should assign the Format only after validation.
                 Assign Format to model based on file content.

+    Convert Mesh to OBJ default to support download of generated Mesh.

+    How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
+        FileIsSynchronized?

     Verify Resolution.Image setting.

     Test new user creation.